 The hallmark of The Tremont House is the elegant and gracious hospitality which is apparent at every turn, from the sun-dappled, four-story atrium lobby with its imposing Toujouse Bar, to the handsome meeting facilities and elegant ballrooms.

 The hotel includes the Tremont Café, which features Starbucks coffee, pastries, a pizza oven, gourmet sandwiches, salads, soups and desserts.
 The Café serves breakfast, lunch and dinner as well as provide items for room service.
 The café also features 42-inch plasma televisions, Internet booths, complimentary Wi-Fi and printing capabilities.

-And the Rooftop Terrace offers a relaxing retreat to watch the sunset and ships from around the world dock at Galveston's port.
+And The Rooftop Bar offers a relaxing retreat to watch the sunset and ships from around the world dock at Galveston's port.